 My child can sing or act

 Great!
-Encourage him or her to take singing or acting lessons and let your child be a part in the school plays and other fun events that aim at bringing children with the same interests together in order to build something beautiful as a team.
+Encourage him or her to take singing or acting lessons and let your child be a part of the school plays and other fun events that aim at bringing children with the same interests together in order to build something beautiful as a team.
 The child will, therefore, learn how to be a team player, how to stay focused, the meaning of mutual help, hierarchy, task division, what’s it like to have a role that others respect and acknowledge, and many more.

 My child is full of energy and great at sports

 See the type of sport your child enjoys the most and take him to lessons and training.
 This will allow the child to channel most of his/her energy into the sport and you are going to have a more obedient – and perhaps sleepier – child at home.
 (In contrast, if your child lacks energy, energy drinks or coffee are not the solutions!
 Try respecting a daily schedule for your child’s activities and it will perhaps work better.).

 Whatever the resources of our child are, make sure you spend a lot of time with him/her and that you learn more and more about each other every day, thus building a strong and healthy parent-child relationship and placing the right bricks in the development of their personality.